jp1884/techvolution-vegas-baby/Techvolution_I_A_New_Identity/Techvolution-ANI.md

 That indifference is precisely why the book argues that aligning our frameworks with natural mechanisms matters — nature isn't going to adjust to meet us.
 We adjust to meet it, or we suffer the consequences regardless of what we believe.

+- the dreams of avarice. that we can find someone else who will carry the burden of our entropy. that someone else will expend the energy required, learn the tools, and all that, to reconstruct while i still get to live and reproduce.

 ### Chapter 13